getgud-io/cpp-getgud-sdk/README.md

 );
 ```

-Here we use a deque of reports to which we add reports and then send to Getgud.
+Here we use a deque of reports to which we add reports and then send them to Getgud.
 You can also use SendReports function without `titleId` and `privateKey` arguments, in case you have `TITLE_ID` and `PRIVATE_KEY` env variables defined.

 ```cpp
 GetGudSdk::SendReports(